curlpipe/ox/README.md

 If you're looking for a text editor that...
 1. :feather: Is lightweight and efficient
 2. :wrench: Can be configured to your heart's content
-3. Has features out of the box,  including
+3. :package: Has features out of the box,  including
     - syntax highlighting
     - undo and redo
     - search and replace